 Doncaster is in the window for a SEND and Inclusion OfSTED inspection.
 There is a change in inspection framework and work is underway completing preparation and quality assurance.
 However, it should be noted that due to changes in governance, the partnership maturity is underdeveloped compared to previous years.
-It should be noted that demand for services, including Education and Health Care Plan (EHCP) assessments is higher than in previous years, whilst capacity is reduced and the provision landscape for special schools is at capacity, resulting in increased use of Out of Area Placements.
+It should be noted that demand for services, including Education and Health Care Plan (EHCP) assessments is higher than in previous years, resulting in increased use of Out of Area Placements.